themesberg/flowbite-svelte/src/routes/docs/components/speed-dial.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A, Alert } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A, Alert } from '$lib'

-  const components = 'SpeedDial, SpeedDialButton'
+  const dirName = toKebabCase(component_title)
 </script>

 Get started with the speed dial component to show a list of buttons or menu items positioned relative to the body in either corner as a quick way to allow certains actions to be made by your users.